w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 same-origin frames and to frames hosting documents from foo.com.
-Camera access is disabled for *all* documents, including this one, and full screen mode can potentially be granted to any frame (although it is not granted by default; the `allow` attribute must still be used on individual frames.)
+Camera access is disabled for *all* documents, including this one, and full screen mode can potentially be granted to any frame (although it is not granted by default; the `allow` attribute must still be used on individual frames).

 ## How are Features Disabled?